deanturpin/meta/README.md

 ## VPN

 I use ExpressVPN on my phone and you don't really notice any reduction in (network) performance if you pick a geographically close server.
 But you will find you suddenly start getting Norwegian ads, which is quite fun anyway.
 Of course you cannot implicitly trust the VPN provider either, but it is another layer to the obscurity onion.
-Which leads us nicely onto the Tor browser, which runs on the Tor Onion network: maximum privacy at the expense of usabilty.
+Which leads us nicely on to the Tor browser -- a dedicated web browser focussed on privacy -- which takes the idea of privacy layers to the extreme: maximum security at the expense of usabilty.

 ## Privacy in literature